QuantEcon/continuous_time_mcs/ctmc_lectures/markov_prop.md

 ### Setting

-In this lecture and much of what follows, the state space where dynamics evolve will be a [countable set](https://en.wikipedia.org/wiki/Countable_set), denoted henceforth by $S$, with typical elements $x, y$.
+In this lecture, the state space where dynamics evolve will be a [countable set](https://en.wikipedia.org/wiki/Countable_set), denoted henceforth by $S$, with typical elements $x, y$.